dexC166/dex-note-taking-app/README.md

 ## <a name="about-me">👨‍💻 About Me</a>

 Hi there!
-I’m **Dayle Cortes**, an American remote Full-Stack Software Engineer based in Florida.
+I'm **Dayle Cortes**, an American remote Full-Stack Software Engineer based in Florida.

-- 🔭 I’m currently deepening my expertise in Full-Stack Development **PERN**, **MERN**, and **Next.js**
+- 🔭 I'm currently deepening my expertise in Full-Stack Development **PERN**, **MERN**, and **Next.js**
 - 🌱 I love learning by doing coding-along with top instructors, then putting my own spin on projects to master every layer from database schema to production deployment.
+- 📚 I'm passionate about code documentation and believe that well-documented code is the foundation of maintainable software
 - 💼 Outside of coding, I love to cook and workout.
-- ⚡ Fun fact: I’m always trying to become a better version of myself than I was yesterday.
+- ⚡ Fun fact: I'm always trying to become a better version of myself than I was yesterday.
 Constantly learning with a growth mindset.

 ---